paiva/harvard-peer-tutoring/README.md

-First, install python virtual environment with `virtualenv -p python3 venv` and activate with the virtual environment with `source venv/bin/activate` and download dependencies with `pip install -r requirements.pip`
+First, install python virtual environment with `virtualenv -p python3 venv` and activate with the virtual environment with `source venv/bin/activate` and download dependencies with `pip install -r requirements.txt`

 Make code migrations: